shalior/wp-referral-code/readme.txt

 == Changelog ==

+= 1.3.1 =
+* Fix a bug related to updating/setting custom refer codes

 = 1.3.0 =
 * new feature which allows setting custom refer code for users, See the new filed in edit user page